Data Team - Planning Process

 Work Breakdowns

-Work breakdowns are always developed as a part of the Quarterly OKR Planning Process, but can also be leveraged to help scope and plan new initiatives, infrastructure projects, and similar multi-person or multi-week projects.
-The outcome of the work breakdown is a detailed description of the work to be performed, deliverables and responsibilities, and a high-level timeline.
+Work breakdowns are always developed as a result of the Quarterly Planning Process, but can also be leveraged to help scope and plan new initiatives, infrastructure projects, and similar multi-person or multi-week projects.
+The outcome of the work breakdown is a detailed description of the work to be performed, deliverables, responsibilities, and a high-level timeline.

-• As a part of the Quarterly OKR Planning Process, work breakdowns are embedded in the KR Description.
+As a part of the Quarterly Planning Process, work breakdowns are linked to the Level-3 Epic Description.

 Work Breakdowns consider the following inputs: